huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 The recommendation in [@?I-D.ietf-tls-tls13] is that the capability to use 0-RTT data should be turned off by default, on only enabled if the user clearly understands the associated risks.

+QUESTION: Should 0-RTT only be used with Opportunistic profiles (i.e. disabled by default for Strict only)?

 ## Privacy Issues With Session Resume